hadley/helpr/ideas.md

 Examples and demos
 ==================

-* Parse examples and add links to functions that are used
+* DONE - Parse examples and add links to functions that are used
-* Send selected/highlighted expression to R console
+* BUSY - Send selected/highlighted expression to R console
 * BUSY - Evaluate all example code and interleave results back in html, like: http://ejohn.org/apps/learn/
 * Add jQuery to notify user